apify/actor-scraper/web-scraper/README.md

 - **`env: Object`**

-  A map of all relevant values passed down from the Apify platform to the actor run via the `APIFY_` environment variables.
+  A map of all relevant values set by the Apify platform to the actor run via the `APIFY_` environment variables.
   For example, you can find here information such as actor run ID, timeouts, actor run memory etc.
   For the full list of available values, see